-To maintain certification status, a certified member of a joint health and safety committee (JHSC) in Ontario must complete a Ministry of Labour (MOL)-approved Refresher program within three years of completing Certification Part II and every three years thereafter.
-Like all Certification training, this Refresher program must be delivered by an MOL-approved provider.
+To maintain certification status, a certified member of a joint health and safety committee (JHSC) in Ontario must complete an approved Refresher program within three years of completing Certification Part II and every three years thereafter.
+Like all Certification training, this Refresher program must be delivered by an approved provider.
 And just as WHSC is an approved provider of Part I and Part II Certification programs, WHSC is also approved to deliver Certification Refresher Training.

 Delivered over one day, the WHSC Certification Refresher Training revisits key concepts from Certification training.
 The program further affords participants the opportunity to share and discuss new or amended legislation / guidelines / standards, current or emerging issues, plus best practices for hazard elimination and control.